endre-synnes/youtube_code_examples/README.md

 and want to learn how create lambda functions using python.

 We will make use of the AWS Console to write and publish our lambda functions.
-We will also make use of some AWS Services such as DynamoDB and SQS in our lambda functions.
+We will also make use of some AWS Services such as DynamoDB and SQS in our lambda functions, as well as connecting lambda functions to API gateways etc.

 ### serverless
-Now we will learn how to create infrastructure as code (IaC) using Serverless.
+Now we will learn how to create infrastructure as code (IaC) using the [Serverless framework](https://www.serverless.com/).
 We will also learn how to deploy lambda fucntions using Serverless.

 ...

-### aws
-...
-- API Gateway
-- AWS Cognito